Over 300 fascinating photographic portraits from 19th-century Victorian-era America, printable for crafts cards scrapbooks jewelry art.

 Images are JPG.
 Most will be 2-3 inches (about the size of an ATC) when printed at 300 dpi, or twice that size at 150 dpi (can be resized before printing, down to very small).
-Images on CD are NOT watermarked.
+Images are NOT watermarked.

 PC USERS: Our image CDs feature a unique and elegant image gallery viewer that showcases the beauty of every image, and makes makes browsing, resizing, and printing simple.
 You can also zoom, create a slideshow, etc. Our viewer does NOT download anything to your hard drive, requires no unzipping or extra software, and is easy to use.
 (You may also open images into whatever picture viewer or editor you usually use.)
 This special feature of our image collections has been a big hit with our customers, but if you prefer your CD without it, just order the "Mac" version (see below).